hmalphettes/containertagchecker/README.md

 Container update checker
 ========================

-Tool that checks if a running container's image is matching the same image on the remote repository.
+Tool that checks if a running container's image and tag is matching the same image and tag on the remote repository.

+There are a handful a situation where the image and tag of a container does not match that same image and tag on a docker registry:
+- if a new image has been pushed with the same tag. for example `latest`
+- if a new image has been built with the same tag locally after the container was started.

+The tool will report such discrepancy.

 ```
  hugues in ~/go/src/github.com/hmalphettes/containertagchecker